NYCPlanning/ae-code-interview/README.md

 Welcome to the Application Engineering code interview!

 To start this challenge, create a new **private** repo under your github username.
 We would like you to include all the code and documentation inside of the repo.
 You will have **48 hours** to complete this data challenge.
 Once you are done, please provide read access to your repo by inviting `@tangoyankee` (Timothy Miller) and `@TylerMatteo`
+To share a private repository:
+  - Select the `Settings` tab on the repository
+  - Select the `Collaborators and teams` menu item
+  - Choose `Add people` within the `Manage access` section

 > ⚠️ Note: **the repo has to be `<ins>`private`</ins>`, otherwise you will be automatically `<ins>`disqualified`</ins>`**.
 Also we will check your commit history to only account for the first 48 hours of coding activities.